grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 6. How do you know whether you will not introduce a duplicate Statement for a behavior when adding to a Specification that was originally created by another team member?
 7. How do you estimate, by looking at the runner tool report, whether the fix for a failing Statement will be easy or not?
 8. What do you answer new developers in your team when they ask you “what is this Statement for?"
-9. How can you keep track of the Statements already made about the specified class and those still to make?
+9. How do you know when your Specification is complete if you can't tell from the Statement names what behaviors you already have covered and what not?

 ### What does a good name contain?